What To Know

 RIGHT TO REFUSE SERVICE

 We reserve the right to refuse our services to anyone at our discretion.
+Visibly intoxicated guests will be asked to leave the tour without a refund.

 Your experienced tour guide is the only one who decides if a trip is postponed or canceled.
 We have tours rain or shine or snow, but sometimes it is necessary to wait out a thunderstorm.
 We rarely cancel.
 Tours are almost never delayed because of snow--it's part of the adventure!
 If a weather system poses any danger to a tour, the trip is usually postponed briefly and resumed once the threat has passed.